 Too much protein affects your body as it has to use it before it can revert to ketones.

-Also, if you are not eating enough protein, your body will start to break down hard earned muscle as part of the process of ketosis which can impede your weight loss process.
+Also, if you are not eating enough protein, your body will start to break down hard-earned muscle as part of the process of ketosis.
+It can impede your weight loss process.

 If stuck in a weight loss plateau one of the best things to do to ramp up metabolism is intermittent fasting.